sap-tutorials/Tutorials/tutorials/cp-portal-advanced-prep/cp-portal-advanced-prep.md

   1. Go to [SAP Cloud Platform Portal Tutorial Samples](https://github.com/SAP/cloud-portal-tutorial-samples).
   2. Click the  **Clone or download** button and select **Download ZIP**.
       ![Download repository as ZIP](01-download-repository-zip.png)

-    > A cloud-portal-tutorial-samples-master.zip file is downloaded to your desktop.
+    > A cloud-portal-tutorial-samples-master.zip file is downloaded to your desktop
   3. Right-click the **cloud-portal-tutorial-samples-master.zip** and select **Extract Here** to extract the repository ZIP file into a folder.
       ![Download repository as ZIP](02-extract-repository-zip.png)
     > A new cloud-portal-tutorial-samples-master folder is created

   4. Open the `cloud-portal-tutorial-samples-master\TECHED2018` folder